Live Drawing Shows

 I thought I was a good drinker and then I turned bad.

 Resisting the conventional ways of giving up alcohol, or more, trying them and giving alcohol another go.
 I’ve finally stopped using drink to elevate me or accompany me.
-This is my personal take on alcohol through drawing.
+This is my personal take on alcohol through drawing, voice over, music and song.

 Created in 2023 .
 First shown at The Camden People’s Theatre